aarmey/CV/Biosketch.md

 <!-- Briefly describe why you are well-suited for your role(s) in the project described in this application.
 The relevant factors may include aspects of your training; your previous experimental work on this specific topic or related topics; your technical expertise; your collaborators or scientific environment; and your past performance in this or related fields (you may mention specific contributions to science that are not included in Section C). -->

-I have a background in biological engineering, with training in applied machine learning, cell signaling, and cancer.
-My research broadly applies integrated experimental and theoretical approaches to understanding the complex signaling that underlies tumor-immune communication and resistance to therapies.
-My lab is particularly interested in how cues operate in combination within the tumor microenvironment to direct cancer and immune effector cell behavior and how we might optimally target dysregulation.
-For example, my previous work has shown how (1) IgG antibody effector function is transduced through multiple receptors and effector cells, (2) an RTK family expressed in cancer and innate immune cells is activated in response to extracellular cues in the tumor microenvironment, (3) bypass resistance to therapy operates through coordinated pathway activation, and (4) receptor crosstalk is a mechanism of signal diversification promoting breast tumor invasion.
+I have a background in biological engineering, with training in applied machine learning, cell signaling, and pharmacodynamics.
+My research broadly applies integrated experimental and theoretical approaches to study the complex signaling that underlies cell-to-cell communication and resistance to therapies.
+My lab is particularly interested in how signaling cues operate in combination to direct cancer and immune effector cell behavior and how we might optimally target their dysregulation.
+For example, my previous work has shown how (1) to use a pharmacodynamic model of IL-2 signaling across cell populations to engineer cell-specific cytokines, (2) IgG antibody effector function is transduced through multiple receptors and effector cells, (3) an RTK family expressed in cancer and innate immune cells is activated in response to extracellular cues in the tumor microenvironment, and (4) receptor crosstalk is a mechanism of signal diversification promoting breast tumor invasion.

-I have extensive experience with collaborative projects involving multiple labs such as in the work proposed here and have a track record of success mentoring graduate students, postdoctoral associates, and technical associates.
+I have extensive experience with projects that merge quantitative molecular biology with computational analysis such as in the work proposed here.
+This experience includes a track record of success mentoring graduate students, postdoctoral associates, and technical associates.

-1. Robinett, R.A., N. Guan, A. Lux, M. Biburger, F. Nimmerjahn, **A.S.
+1. Farhat, A.M., A.C.
+Weiner, C. Posner, Z.S.
+Kim, S.M.
+Carlson, **A.S.
 Meyer**.
+(2019).
+"Modeling Cell-Specific Dynamics and Regulation of the Common Gamma Chain Cytokines." _bioRxiv._ 2019 Sept 23.
+2. Robinett, R.A., N. Guan, A. Lux, M. Biburger, F. Nimmerjahn, **A.S.
+Meyer**.
 (2018).
 "Dissecting FcγR Regulation Through a Multivalent Binding Model." _Cell Systems._ 2018 July 25; 6(7): 1–8.
-2. **Meyer, A.S.**^†^, A.J.M.
+3. **Meyer, A.S.**^†^, A.J.M.
 Zweemer, D.A.
 Lauffenburger^†^.
 (2015).
-The AXL Receptor Is a Sensor of Ligand Spatial Heterogeneity. _Cell Systems_, 1(1):25--36.
+The AXL Receptor Is a Sensor of Ligand Spatial Heterogeneity. _Cell Systems_, 1(1): 25–36.
 PMCID: 4520549.
-3. Manole, S., E.J.
-Richards, **A.S.
-Meyer**.
-(2016).
-JNK pathway activation modulates acquired resistance to EGFR/HER2 targeted therapies. _Cancer Research._ Sept 15; 76 (18): 5219-5228.
-PMCID: 5026573.
 4. **Meyer, A.S.**, M.A.
 Miller, F.B.
 Gertler, D.A.
 Lauffenburger.
 (2013).
 The receptor AXL diversifies EGFR signaling and limits the response to EGFR-targeted inhibitors in triple-negative breast cancer cells. _Science Signaling_, 6(287), ra66.
 PMCID: 3947921.

 \noindent ^†^Co-corresponding authors.